 Measure Your Performance

-ChildCareCRM has a report that can show you how many people read your email and if they clicked on a link within the email.
+ChildCareCRM has a report that can show you how many people read your email and whether they clicked links within the email.
 Automated emails get higher click rates than broadcast emails, so set your business rules to catch people at the right moment when they are ready to act.
-Most people check their email first thing in the morning so the afternoon is the best time to check how many people opened and clicked.
+Most people check their email first thing in the morning, so the afternoon is the best time to check how many people opened and clicked.